swape/startpoint/README.md

 ##Install

 You have to have node and brew installed

-- install node w. npm
-- install brew

 ##Run

 Go to the unpacked directory and run:

 	brew install libpng
-	sudo npm install --global gulp
 	sudo npm install
+	bower install
 	gulp